Event Photography Checklist: Shooting the 2025 Smithsonian Folklife Festival with One Lens

 Opening Activities

-Positioned myself strategically for flag ceremonies and opening performances.
-Getting close with the 50mm created immersive perspectives.
+I positioned myself close for flag ceremonies and opening performances.
+Getting tight with the 50mm created immersive perspectives that a zoom shooter standing in the back would never get.

 11:00 AM - 2:00 PM